homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/config.md

 Optional:

+* `key2fa` (string):
+* 2FA key received from Panasonic.
+Example: 'GVZCKT2LLBLV2QBXMFAWFXKFKU5EWL2H').

+* `excludeDevices` (string):
-* `excludeDevices` (string): By default this plugin will add all devices from Comfort Cloud.
+* By default this plugin will add all devices from Comfort Cloud.
 To exclude one or more, put comma separated names or serial numbers of devices, E.G.: 'CS-Z50VKEW+4962605183,Bedroom AC,CS-Z50VKEW+4962605184,My AC unit'.

 * `exposeOutdoorUnit` (boolean):
 If `true`, the plugin will create a separate accessory for your outdoor unit which will display the (outdoor) temperature it measures.
 This can be used for monitoring and automation purposes.